+Priority High

 Timeframe One year/Ongoing

 Costs Staff time, limited web hosting costs

 Outcomes Increased trust, transparency, and community engagement

-Recommendation #13 Names and contact info for all police personnel that are ranked lieutenant and above should be listed on the Village / OPD website, in addition to the demographics of OPD police personnel overall.
+Recommendation #15 Names and contact info for all police personnel that are ranked lieutenant and above should be listed on the Village / OPD website, in addition to the demographics of OPD police personnel overall.
 It is common for contact info of police department commanders to be publicly posted on municipal websites, to stress community engagement and provide for a direct mode of input on service level issues other than contacting elected officials, the chief of police or requesting service.

-Timeframe Three months

-Outcomes Additional avenues for community engagement

-The Village should support efforts at the County and State levels to reform indemnification of officers and to eliminate qualified immunity as a defense in civil suits against an OPD defendant.

-Recommendation #14 The Village should support efforts at the County and State levels to reform indemnification of officers and to eliminate qualified immunity as a defense in civil suits against an OPD defendant.

-Regarding the Agreement between the Village of Ossining and the Village of Ossining Police Benevolent Association, Inc., the policies should be reworded to account for confirmed instances of excessive use of force, sexual misconduct, and other incidents.
+Priority Medium Timeframe Three months Costs None Outcomes Additional avenues for community engagement Issue OPD policies are not publicly available and there are no means by which the public can provide input on new policies and changes to existing policies.
+Recommendation #16 The Village should support efforts at the County and State levels to reform indemnification of officers and to eliminate qualified immunity as a defense in civil suits against an OPD defendant.
+Regarding the Agreement between the Village of Ossining and the Village of Ossining Police Benevolent Association, Inc, the policies should be reworded to account for confirmed instances of excessive use of force, sexual misconduct, and other incidents.
 The indemnification policy should require that a police officer found to have caused purposeful or neglectful bodily harm, loss of life, or damage to property be able to be found liable in a civil lawsuit seeking damages.